ivork95/ivork95/README.md

 ⚡ Recent Activity\
-• Currently i'm working on miniRT, this project is an introduction to the beautiful world of Raytracing.\
- This program wil  be able to render simple Computer-Generated-Images.
+• Currently i'm working on Push_Swap, this project is about sorting data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+To succeed you’ll have to manipulate various types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting

 📬 Get in touch\
 • Mail: idanvork@gmail.com\